SrirajUppalapati/Geo-Pins/README.md

-GeoPin
+# GeoPin

-This project is a web application that allows users to add the vacation pins on a map.
+GeoPin is a web application that allows users to mark vacation spots on a map with pins, providing additional details for each pin.

-Features
+## Features

-Interactive Map: Display a map.
+- **Interactive Map:** Display a map interface where users can interact and view marked locations.
-Add Pins: Users can add pins to mark specific locations on the map.
+- **Add Pins:** Users can add pins to mark specific vacation spots on the map.
-Pin Information: Each pin can have additional information such as title, description, and maybe an image.
+- **Pin Information:** Each pin can include additional details such as title, description, and possibly an image for enhanced context.

-Technologies Used
+## Technologies Used

-Frontend: React
+- **Frontend:** React for building the user interface.